 IT'S HERE!
 The Middle East's Only LEGO® Themed Hotel Opens In Dubai

-If you’ve been to LEGOLAND® Dubai and have loved every minute of it, then you’re going to OBSESS over the new LEGO-themed hotel that’s just opened up in Dubai.
+If you’ve been to LEGOLAND® Dubai and have loved every minute of it, then you’re going to OBSESS over the new LEGOLAND® themed hotel that’s just opened up in Dubai.

 Located at Dubai Parks And Resorts, the LEGOLAND® hotel boasts 250 fully-themed rooms and with every room booking, guests are in for some sweet freebies!